SR Maunsell carriage: Construction

 In 1925, the first order was placed for the first Maunsell carriage.
 The coaches were 59 ft long with a width of 9 ft 3 in and a height of 12 ft 4 in.
 The bogies were SR built, with an 8 ft wheelbase.
 The third class compartments were 6 ft 3 in wide seating four passengers per side, while the first class compartments were 7 ft 1 3/4 in wide and seated three passengers per side.

 The body frame was mostly made of wood with steel sheeting, the roof was made of wood with canvas over it, and the guard and luggage compartments had a width of 8 ft 7 in, with pressed steel bracket/inserts between the differences in widths from luggage to passenger compartments.
 The decision regarding gangways was decided in January 1924, with Pullman Gangways being adopted.

 In total, over 1,200 Maunsell Carriages were built, with 139 sets being formed.

 Early 59 ft corridor stock

-The first batch of coaches were built for the West of England as three-coach sets with a third brake, composite and a second third brake being in the set.
-Ten sets were constructed, with numbers 390-399.
+The first batch of coaches was built for the West of England as three-coach sets with a brake third at either end and a composite in between.
+Ten sets were constructed, with numbers 390–399.
 The first batch was completed in October 1926.
 The seating capacity for a three-coach set was very low, with 24 first-class and 88 third-class seats.
 After the first batch, orders for a total of sixteen sets were completed by 1929.